MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 17: Subcategories in the sub_category column_**

-As shown in the screenshot above, we have 22 subcategories — their naming is also consistent, and every row has a subcategory assigned.
+As shown in the screenshot above, we have 22 subcategories, their naming is also consistent, and every row has a subcategory assigned.

 Next, I checked the base_price column.
 First, I checked whether there was any price below 0.01.